mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 > discarded so I got tired of bringing suggestions.”_

 > 😩 “Oh my God, it’s Monday again.
 I hate this project.
 I don’t like the
-> direction this is getting.”
+> direction in which this is going.”

 > 🙁 “Hmm, _I don’t know...
 It is what it is..."_